VrushankPatel/interview-matters/java-sealed-classes/README.md

 - Sealed classes cannot be used with anonymous classes or lambda expressions.
 - Ensure all permitted classes are compiled together to avoid linkage errors.

+## Common Pitfalls & Edge Cases

+- Permitted classes must be accessible; private classes in the same file are allowed.
+- Sealed classes cannot be used with anonymous classes or lambda expressions.
+- Ensure all permitted classes are compiled together to avoid linkage errors.
+- Inheritance restrictions can make refactoring challenging if the hierarchy needs to expand.

+## Tools & Libraries

+- **Jackson**: JSON serialization support for sealed classes.
+- **Spring Boot**: Configuration and dependency injection with sealed classes.
+- **MapStruct**: Mapping frameworks that can work with sealed hierarchies.

 ## References

 - [Oracle Java Documentation: Sealed Classes](https://docs.oracle.com/en/java/javase/17/language/sealed-classes-and-interfaces.html)